Frequently Asked Questions

 Really?
 Okay, let me put it this way:

-- ACTUAL TIME: The amount of time involved in collaborating, crafting and delivering your beautiful ceremony is nowhere near 30 minutes.
-To quote one of my colleagues: “you are not paying $650 for half an hour of work – you are paying $650 for twenty plus hours of work, and years of experience."
-Read her brilliant blog post breaking this down further.
+ACTUAL TIME: The amount of time involved in collaborating, crafting and delivering your beautiful ceremony is nowhere near 30 minutes.
+You are not paying $750 for half an hour of work – you are paying $750 for twenty plus hours of work, and years of experience.

 Yes, absolutely!
 Please note though that it’s illegal to perform a “fake wedding ceremony”, so I would need to see a copy of your Certified Marriage Certificate before I perform your ceremony.